-One of the earliest evidences of life comes from the microfossils of primitive Sulphur metabolising cells, seen in 3.4-billion-year-old rocks from Western Australia.
-What this says is that the macromolecules that make the cell, must have started to form much before that4.
+What this says is that the macromolecules that make the cell, must have started (Wacey et al., 2011) to form much before that.

 Several theories have been put forth, explaining how cells started to form on primitive earth.
 An experiment that really stood out was that conducted by Stanley Miller, published in the year 19535.
 It was believed that the primitive earth had an oxygen free environment, with predominant gases like methane, ammonia and hydrogen along with lots of water and solar energy.
 So, Miller built an apparatus that could circulate these gases and water past an electric discharge.
 The resultant mixture was found to contain several amino acids (remember, the subunits that form proteins) along with other organic molecules.
 Although the setting of this experiment has some strong opposition, what it proved anyway was that organic molecules can be synthesised from inorganic gases, and this could have been a possibility, if not an absolute reality.